Frederik Magle NewsBiographyPress PhotosDiscographyList of WorksConcertsBuy MusicFree Music DownloadsMusic ForumsSite Map & SearchContactDansk

 Contents of this page:

-As an international concert organist he has given hundreds of recitals in Denmark and abroad.
+Widely recognised as an organ virtuoso, the concert organist and composer Frederik Magle has given hundreds of organ recitals in Denmark and abroad.
 A small selection:

 - Saint Peter's basilica, Vatican, Rome